Patient Forms for Various Packages

 Please refer to Laboratory Services tab for a list of services provided.

 Please note that payment is due when services are rendered.
-We accept VISA, Master Card, Cheque and Debit for payments.
+We accept VISA, Master Card, Cheques, Debit and e-Transfers for payments.
 Fees are subject to change.

 Head Start Package